solliancenet/microsoft-postgresql-developer-guide/04_01_AI/03_Exploring_LLMS.md

 ### Search

+Now you might be wondering, why are we talking about Search with AI?
+It is because search is core to the way models work.

+### Text Search

+TODO

+### Semantic Search

+Semantic search is a search technique that uses the semantics, or meaning, of the words in a query to return relevant results.

+Here is an example of a semantic search.
+Let's say you were looking to buy a car, you might search for 'my dream car', semantic search understands that you are not dreaming about a car, but rather you are looking to buy your ideal car.
+Semantic search understands your intention and returns relevant results.
+The alternative is keyword search which would literally search for dreams about cars and often returns irrelevant results.

+As we have already discussed above, text embeddings are a text representation technique used in natural language processing.
+Text embeddings are semantic numerical representations of text.
+Embeddings are used to represent data in a way that is easy for a machine to understand.
+There are many models for building text embeddings

 ## Vectors

 - Dimension: The dimension of a vector is the number of elements that it contains.
 In the example above, vector1 and vector2 are both two-dimensional since they each have two elements.
 You can only visualize vectors with three dimensions or less, but generally, vectors can have any number of dimensions.
 In fact, as you'll see later, vectors that encode words and text tend to have hundreds or thousands of dimensions.